arthvadrr/pomo-me/readme.md

 ## Copyright

 Pomo Me is under GPL-2.0-or-later.
-It means its free, do what you want with it.
+It means it is relatively free software, do what you want with it.
-Check out the official lawyer stuff here https://www.gnu.org/licenses/licenses.html
+Check out the official license docs here https://www.gnu.org/licenses/licenses.html

 ## A note about PR

 Feel free to submit PRs, I <i>will</i> look at them.
+Let me know if I have crappy code.
+Please include comments and reasoning.